 - 16 Conclusion

-In this article, we will share a variety of different kayak lights to meet your needs.
-We will look at the features and benefits of different lights.
+Next, we will look at the features and benefits of different kayak lights.
 There are a lot of kayak lights to choose from, and we have selected the best options.
 There are different ways to mount lights on your kayak too.

-Don’t worry, we’ll cover all of this next!
+Don’t worry.
+We’ll cover all of this now!

 #1 Kayalu Kayalite Kayak Light